redFrik/udk18-Discrete_Structures/udk171214/README.md

 download this one... https://raw.githubusercontent.com/redFrik/udk18-Discrete_Structures/master/udk171214/granular.aiff (on osx you can alt+click the link to download the file directly)

-or record your own using Audacity. again speech will work great.
+or record your own using Audacity. like last week something like speech will work great.

 NOTE: can not be `.mp3`. in supercollider it is recommended to use `.aiff` or `.wav`